chase-manning/skittles/README.md

 - `optimizer.enabled`: Enable/disable the optimizer
 - `optimizer.runs`: Number of runs for the optimizer (default: 200)
+- Many more, look in the `SkittlesConfig` type to see full details

 ## Development Status

 Skittles is currently in active development.
 While it's broadly functional, some features are still being implemented.
 Check the [TODO.md](TODO.md) file for the latest status and planned features.
+It is not recommended for production use currently.

 ## Contributing